-The NG&S Committee held three meetings during 2021.
+The NG&S Committee held three meetings during 2023.
 The board of directors has adopted a written charter for the NG&S Committee, which is available on our website at www.f-e-t.com as described above.
-The NG&S Committee reports to the board of directors regarding the oversight responsibilities that have been delegated, including climate related risks and opportunities, information technology initiatives and cybersecurity matters that may impact Forum.
+The NG&S Committee reports to the board of directors regarding the oversight responsibilities that have been delegated, including climate related risks and opportunities.

+Director nominees are identified and considered for appointment to our board of directors after taking into consideration the individual's demonstrated record of leadership, financial and operations expertise, industry experience, demographics and any other skills deemed relevant.
 Although the board of directors does not have a formal diversity policy, the NG&S Committee, when assessing the qualifications of prospective nominees to the board of directors, considers diversity in its broadest sense, including persons diverse in perspectives, personal and professional experiences, geography, gender, race and ethnicity.
 As part of the search process for each new director, the NG&S Committee actively seeks out women and minority candidates to include in the pool from which director nominees are chosen (and affirmatively instructs any search firm the NG&S Committee engages to do so).
+From time to time, the NG&S Committee assesses the Company's effectiveness with regard to achieving diversity on the board of directors.
 Each nominee's personal and professional integrity, experience, skills, ability and willingness to devote the time and effort necessary to be an effective board member, and commitment to acting in the Company's best interests and our stockholders, are also factors considered by the NG&S Committee.